iterative/terraform-provider-iterative/README.md

 This terminates the `machine` (if still running), downloads `output`, and removes the persistent `disk_size` storage.

-## Why TPI?

-Why switch from existing cloud scripts/custom orchestrators/solutions?

-- **Spot auto-recovery**: on spot/preemptible interruption, TPI re-provisions instances, restores the `workdir`, and re-runs the `script` (when `spot` bidding price drops below your threshold)
-- **Developer-first experience**: one-command data sync & code execution, single-file config, no external server, you can close your laptop - cloud auto-recovery happens even if you are offline
-- **No vendor lock-in**: unified abstraction layer which is cloud vendor-agnostic
-- **Auto-termination**: pay only for what you use thanks to auto-cleanup of unused compute & storage resources
-- **Easy to use**: orchestrate cloud compute & storage resources without needing DevOps expertise - a "non-service" with no extra infrastructure to maintain
+## How it Works

-This diagram may also help to see what TPI does under-the-hood:
+This diagram may help to see what TPI does under-the-hood:

 ```mermaid
 flowchart LR